Brookfield Business Partners to buy Westinghouse for $4.6 billion

 However, the company suffered after it agreed to build two plants in the U.S. Southeast on fixed-price contracts.
 The project went billions of dollars over budget, and Westinghouse filed for bankruptcy in March to escape the contracts.

-New nuclear power construction globally has dropped to the lowest level in a decade following renewed safety concerns after the Fukushima disaster in Japan in 2011.
+Construction of new nuclear power plants globally has dropped to the lowest level in a decade following renewed safety concerns after the Fukushima disaster in Japan in 2011.

 One of Westinghouse’s unfinished U.S. projects, known as Vogtle in Georgia, will continue with Southern Co (SO.N) replacing the company as the project manager.
 A South Carolina project known as V.C.
 Summer was abandoned in July.